proniphy/ZOO/reptiles/Readme.md

 In my branch I have implemented abstract class reptile, as well as a couple children classes.
 I also have some interfaces implemented.

-16/04:  Made changes to Reptile class to accomodate the assignment: added more methods, some abstract and some virtual, as well as a virtual property.
+16/04:  Made changes to Reptile class to accommodate the assignment: added more methods, some abstract and some virtual, as well as a virtual property.
         Also fixed the check for legs to be in the property.
         Added class Lizard, which inherits Reptile.
 There I changed some methods, and added more methods as well.
         Reworked Chameleon class to be inheriting Lizard.